thedrp/thedrp.github.io/resources/cycle.md

 - Champions and Megas can Jogress together, each raising one level.
 - Secret Megas can only be reached via Jogressed, and cannot Jogress themselves.
 - Only VS connection battles count on the Status screen.
 - Care Mistakes reset to 0 when a Digimon sleeps/degenerates.
 (Generally meaning, Care Mistakes only last for the day.)
+(It's also possible that evolution resets Care Mistakes)

 ### Special Mode
 -----